Gallery-of-Kaeon/Kaeon-FUSION/README.md

 In the context of Kaeon FUSION, a library is a set of functions written in Kaeon FUSION that can be shared across Kaeon FUSION files.
-An interface is a set of Kaeon FUSION commands not present in the defualt Kaeon FUSION language, but can be added in at runtime.
+An interface is a set of Kaeon FUSION commands not present in the default Kaeon FUSION language, but can be added in at runtime.
 They are written in the same language as the interpreter, and therefore for our implementation they are written in Java.